ossf/tac/organizational-structure-overview.md

 - **Committees** are formed by, and report to, the Board.
 Broadly speaking, Committees handle non-technical matters as needed by the GB, wherein a named set of people are tasked with handling a specific objective.
 Like the Board meetings, Committee meetings may or may not be open to the public.
 - The **Technical Advisory Council** (TAC) is responsible for the general success of all Technical Initiatives (defined below).
 TAC meetings are generally open to the public, with the exception of special sessions.
   - TAC membership is limited to seven (7) seats, with alternating elections every year.
 Contributors to Technical Initiatves may run, and each contributor may vote once in TAC elections.
-- Each **Technical Initiatives** (both Projects and Working Groups) is governed by its own Charter, which is approved by the TAC.
-Changes to a Charter must be approved first according to that Charter's terms and then by the TAC.
+- **Technical Initiatives** are projects, working groups (WG), or services governed by their own Charters.
+Charters are approved by the TAC.
+Once approved, Changes to a Charter must be reviewed, evaluated, and accepted or rejected according to terms documented in the Charter.
+If accepted, changes to a Charter are then sent for approval or disapproval by the TAC.
    - All Technical Initiatives are persistent open groups focused on a technical objective, with transparent proceedings that are open to the public, and vary in their objectives.
-- A **Project** is a persistent and open group focused on the creation and ongoing support of open source licensed software (source code) and its supporting artifacts (documentation, etc).
-Projects usually manage one or more GitHub repos of their own, may have separate meetings, etc.
+- A **Project** is a Technical Initiative focused on the creation and ongoing support of resulting Technical Deliverables.
+Projects usually manage one or more GitHub repos of their own, may have separate meetings, etc.  **(what is the etc?)**
+   - A **Technical Deliverable** is an open source licensed software (source code) and its supporting artifacts (technical documentation, etc.) produced from a project.
-- A **Working Group** (WG) is also a persistent and open group focused on a particular aspect of the overall mission of the OpenSSF.
-Working Groups generally do not produce open source software as a primary artifact, though they often include some open source code, or even use licensed software, in fulfilment of their Charter.
+- A **Working Group** (WG) is a group (or team) based Technical Initiative formed to support the overall mission of the OpenSSF.
+Working Groups generally do not produce open source software as a primary artifact.
+WGs often include some open source code, or use licensed software, in fulfilment of their Charter.
+WGs can be formed to perfrom tasks Temporary or Ongoing in scope.
-  - WG's may be bounded in scope -- for example, their charter may specify that the WG will wrap up after a specific event, such as a publication.
+  - **Temporary** scope -- The WGs charter may specify that the WG will wrap up after a specific event, such as a publication.
-  - WG's may also be unbounded in scope -- for instance, where an effort is expected to be ongoing in support of open source security indefinitely.
+  - **Ongoing** scope -- The WGs charter may specify that an effort is expected to be ongoing in support of open source security indefinitely.
+- A **Service** is a Technical Initiative in which software is either built or acquired to support or automate OSSF transactions

 ### TODO

 * define **SIF**
-* define **Services**
+* define **Contributors**
+* criteria for approving or disapproving a Charter (if not already here)

 ## Ogranizational Chart